-Bi-Visibility day is the 23rd of September 2022.
+Bi-Visibility day is the 23 September.
 At St Mungo’s, we pride ourselves on inclusion, whether this is providing safe spaces for our clients in the LGBTQIA+ community, or access to our diversity networks for staff.
 Here, Liz from our Communications team discusses her experience of working at St Mungo’s.

 “Research from Stonewall shows that 31% of bisexual people having been insulted or harassed for their identity, and more broadly, people who identify as LGBTQIA+ are much more likely to experience homelessness at some point in their lives.
 With this in mind, creating safe spaces and having an empathetic culture is so important to everything we do.

 At St Mungo’s, we make sure our services are informed about LGBTQIA+ issues, and are welcoming to everyone regardless of sexual or gender identity.
 When referring people to our different kinds of accommodation, we assess whether that environment is right for them, including any support needs they might have, and what will make them feel most safe.

 This understanding and acceptance also extends to our colleagues.
 When I first joined St Mungo’s, I was provided information about our diversity networks as part of my induction.
 Not only were we able to join the networks we identified with the most (roughly 10% of staff at St Mungo’s identify as part of the LGBTQIA+ community), but simple things, like having posters that encourage you to use the toilets that best fit your gender identity, and information about our workplace supporter scheme for anything and everything you might need, made for an incredibly welcoming environment.